fupelaqu/node-security-middleware/README.md

-        usernameParam : 'username', // name of the username parameter which will be used during form authentication passwordParam : 'password', // name of the password parameter which will be used during form authentication logoutUrl : '/logout', // url used by the application to sign out - `/logout` by default acl : [ // array of Access Controls to perform per url {
+        usernameParam : 'username', // name of the username parameter which will be used during form authentication passwordParam : 'password', // name of the password parameter which will be used during form authentication logoutUrl : '/logout', // url used by the application to sign out - `/logout` by default acl : [ // array of Access Controls to apply per url {
                    url : '/admin', // web resource (s) on which this access control will be applied methods : 'GET, POST', // HTTP method (s) for which this access control will be applied